backupbrew/switchbrew/Applet Manager services.md

   - 1: In focus.
   - 2/3: Out of focus(running in "background").

+### GetAcquiredSleepLockEvent

+No input, returns an output handle.

 ### PushToGeneralChannel

 Takes an input [\#IStorage](#IStorage "wikilink"), no output.